kspitfire/elibGrabber/README.md

 # elibGrabber
-Downloads rare books scans from some public repositories
+Downloads rare books scans from some public libraries
 ------------------------

 Actually, it's quickly written PHP console tool for downloading books scans from some public libraries.